 - reduced reflexes

 People who overdose on Xanax alone may experience mild drowsiness with normal or near normal vital signs.
-A benzodiazepine overdose may also lead to slurred speech and altered mental state.
+A benzodiazepine overdose may also lead to slurred speech and an altered mental state.

 People who experience difficulty breathing after taking too much Xanax have likely taken the drug with other central nervous system (CNS) depressants or alcohol.
 Respiratory difficulties are uncommon in isolated Xanax overdoses.

-Doctors have not determined the dosage of Xanax that can cause breathing problems because it can depend on several factors, including:
+Doctors have not determined the exact dosage of Xanax that can cause breathing problems because it can depend on several factors, including:

-- how much the person took
+- how much of the drug the person took

-- the individual’s drug tolerance
+- their drug tolerance

-Severe complications related to benzodiazepine overdose include:
+Severe complications related to benzodiazepine overdose can include:

-Sometimes the overdose is unintentional.
+Sometimes, overdose is unintentional.
 If a person has been taking benzodiazepines with alcohol or other sedating medications, they may not know that they have overdosed on the drug.